library(HDSinRdata)

 function allows us to select a subset of columns: this function takes in the data frame (or tibble) and the names or indices of the columns we want to select.
 For example, if we only wanted to select the variables for race and blood lead level, we could specify these two columns.
 To display the result of this selection, we use the pipe operator %>%

-from the magittr library of the tidyverse.
+from the magittr package of the tidyverse.
 Similar to the pipe operator |>

 in base R, the pipe operator %>%